Chapter 109:2-15 Humane Agent Training Course

 (C) Humane agents must attend all hours of training provided in compliance with this rule.

-(D) The minimum basic training course content shall be approved by the executive director and will include training in the following units:
+(D) The minimum basic training course content shall be approved by the commission and at a minimum will include training in the following units:

 (2) Legal issues